hashicorp/go-tfe/docs/CONTRIBUTING.md

 ## Writing Tests

 The test suite contains many acceptance tests that are run against the latest version of Terraform Enterprise.
 You can read more about running the tests against your own Terraform Enterprise environment in [TESTS.md](TESTS.md).
-Our CI system (Circle) will not test your fork unless you are an authorized employee, so a HashiCorp maintainer will initiate the tests or you and report any missing tests or simple problems.
+Our CI system (Circle) will not test your fork unless you are an authorized employee, so a HashiCorp maintainer will initiate the tests for you and report any missing tests or simple problems.
 In order to speed up this process, it's not uncommon for your commits to be incorporated into another PR that we can commit test changes to.

 ## Editor Settings